 If the alleged perpetrator is affiliated with MIT, you may file a complaint with the Institute by contacting the IDHR Office.
 You have the right to file a complaint with MIT even if police conclude they do not have sufficient evidence for a criminal charge.
 The complaint is governed by the Institute's Policies.
-You may seek supportive measures, adaptable resolution processes, or a formal complaint process.
-The standard of proof is "a preponderance of the evidence;" (or more likely than not) and sanctions in the formal complaint process may include suspension or expulsion (for students) and termination (for employees).
-You can also report to MIT anonymously using our incident reporting form.
+You may seek either "formal" or "informal" resolution; the standard of proof is "a preponderance of the evidence;" and sanctions may include suspension or expulsion (for students) and termination (for employees).
+You can also report to MIT anonymously using our incident reporting form on idhr.mit.edu.

-INSTITUTE FORMAL COMPLAINT & INVESTIGATION PROCESS 2
+INSTITUTE FORMAL COMPLAINT & INVESTIGATION PROCESS •